robinheinze/game_library/README.md

 A video game library developed with a standalone ember front end and connected to a rails backend using the RESTful API.
 Created for the purpose of getting more comfortable with ember and how to connect it to a separate rails backend.

+Ember app should be run on http://localhost:4000 with the serve gem, and the rails API should reside on http://localhost:3000

 ===========================================

 ==User Stories